 Why Can’t You See Your YouTube Comments?

-Sometimes when you comment on a YouTube video your comment immediately disappears after you post it.
+Sometimes when you comment on a YouTube video, your comment immediately disappears after you post it.
+When you reload the page, you can’t see your YouTube comment.

 This is most likely due to filters that the Channel creator has in place.

-It could be that they have restricted links in comments, or have certain words that you may have used in your comments set as a filter.
+It could be that they have restricted links in comments, or have specific words that you may have used in your comments set as a filter.

 They may also have all comments set to be reviewed first.
 Regardless of what the Channel owner has set, if you leave a comment on a video and you cannot see it, it means that the comment has been sent for review.